American Committee on Arthropod-Borne Viruses (ACAV)

 Pedro Galindo, 1977

 Richard M. Taylor, 1966

-3. The Scherer/Hardy Award is given biannually to an outstanding graduate either before graduation or up to three years post-graduation.
-Read more about William F. Scherer and James L. Hardy.
-Submit your application online beginning May 8.
+3. The Scherer/Hardy Award is given up to annually to an outstanding doctoral graduate either before graduation or up to three years post-graduation.

 Brian Bird, 2010